Guatemala City: Climate

-Despite its location in the tropics, Guatemala City has a monsoon humid subtropical climate (Köppen Cwa) due to its relatively high altitude which moderate the average temperatures.
-Guatemala City is generally very warm, almost springlike, throughout the course of the year.
+As it is in the tropics, Guatemala City has a tropical savannah climate (Köppen Aw) bordering on a more temperate humid subtropical climate (Cwa/Cwb) due to its relatively high altitude.
+Guatemala City is generally very warm, almost springlike, throughout the year.

-It occasionally gets hot during the dry season, but not as hot and humid as in Central American cities at sea level.
+It occasionally gets hot during the dry season, although not as hot and humid as other cities in Central America at sea level.
 The hottest month is April.
 The rainy season extends from May to October, coinciding with the tropical storm and hurricane season in the western Atlantic Ocean and Caribbean Sea, while the dry season extends from November to April.
 The city can at times be windy, which also leads to lower ambient temperatures.

 The city's average annual temperature ranges are 22–28 C during the day and 12–17 C at night; its average relative humidity is 82% in the morning and 58% in the evening; and its average dew point is 16 C.